Connect with others who understand.

 4. An Accurate Diagnosis Is Essential

-If you are already receiving psoriasis treatment from a dermatologist, ask them to examine the area in and around your nose.
-If you have yet to be diagnosed with psoriasis or another skin condition, ask your health care provider to refer you to a doctor specializing in dermatology.
-They may be able to do a visual diagnosis.
-Or, they may take a small sample of skin cells for a biopsy (study under a microscope).
+If you have yet to be diagnosed with psoriasis or another skin condition, ask your healthcare provider to refer you to a doctor specializing in dermatology.
+They may be able to do a visual diagnosis, or they may take a small sample of skin cells for a biopsy (a study of tissue under a microscope).

 5. Treatment Options Are Available

-For treatment of psoriasis in the nose, your health care provider might recommend:
+For treatment of psoriasis in the nose, your healthcare provider might recommend:

-• Low-strength topical steroid creams, like hydrocortisone
+• Low-strength topical steroid creams

 A MyPsoriasisTeam Member